AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cust-ent-table.md

 `store`

-*  Join to `store` table to create new columns that return details related to the Magento store associated with registered account.
+*  Join to `store` table to create new columns that return details related to the  store associated with registered account.
    *  Path: `customer_entity.store_id` (many) => `store.store_id` (one)